geopal-solutions/geopal-map-tracker/README.md

 geopal-map-tracker
 ==================

-This stand-alone page allows you to track your employees from within your own project.
+This stand-alone page allows you to track your employees via GeoPal, from within your own project.

 # Requirements